 MLB handed out the Hank Aaron award today.
 This award is voted on by fans to honor the best offensive player in each league.
 National League honors were given to Cubs third baseman Aramis Ramirez, and American League honors were handed out to none other than Kevin Youkilis.

-, I pointed out how Youkilis' bat has improved every year with the Red Sox.
+In February of this year, I pointed out how Youkilis' bat has improved every year with the Red Sox.
 This year, we finally saw Youkilis become an elite offensive force.
 The gold glove first baseman hit .312 with 29 home runs and 115 RBI.

 In other news today, Bob Hohler of the Boston Globe reminds us that Manny wasn't all bad.
 When he wasn't driving in 100 runs or hitting postseason home runs, he had his moments when he was a good teammate.
 In 2003, he sat out the final game of the season to ensure that Bill Mueller would win the batting title.